-The writing section of the test requires students to read one passage, either fiction or nonfiction, and write an expository essay developed with supporting evidence from the passage.
+The writing section of the test requires students to read two informational sources on a topic and write an essay that takes a position on the topic and uses evidence from both sources to develop the response.

 Student essays will be scored on three dimensions: Content, Style, and Conventions (i.e., sentence formation, usage, mechanics, and spelling).
 Each dimension has its own scoring rubric.